List of Murdoch Mysteries episodes: Season 11 (2017–2018)

 Mouna Traoré, who played Rebecca James, left the show in episode two, with a guest appearance in episode seventeen.
-Shanice Banton joined the cast in episode four, in a recurring role, as Violet Hart, a medical student and Julia's new morgue assistant.
+In episode four, Shanice Banton joined the cast in a recurring role as Violet Hart, a medical student and Julia's new morgue assistant.

 Season 12 (2018–2019)

 Unlike seasons nine through eleven, the twelfth season of Murdoch Mysteries did not include a Christmas movie, opting instead for an "out of the box" Halloween episode.
-Former Canadian Olympic figure skater Elvis Stojko guest starred in episode 13 as ex-con Sam Marshal, who Murdoch suspects of murder.
-The episode also saw the return of, Dmitry Chepovetsky as Nikola Tesla, whose last appearance was nine years ago in season 3, episode 13.
+Former Canadian Olympic figure skater Elvis Stojko guest-starred in episode 13 as ex-con Sam Marshal, who Murdoch suspects of murder.
+The episode also saw the return of Dmitry Chepovetsky as Nikola Tesla, whose last appearance was nine years ago in season 3, episode 13.
 Colin Mochrie reprises his role from last season as Ralph Fellows and Patrick McKenna returned as Inspector Hamish Slorach, last seen in season eight.
 The season averaged 1.1 million viewers in Canada on CBC from September 24, 2018, to March 4, 2019.

 Season 13 (2019–2020)

-On March 25, 2019, CBC renewed the show for a thirteenth season of eighteen episodes.
-This season, Murdoch Mysteries celebrated its 200th episode, with Lisa Norton, John Tench, Dmitry Chepovetsky, David Storch and Peter Stebbings, reprising their roles as Emma Goldman, Alexander Graham Bell, Nicholas Telsa, Thomas Edison, and James Pendrick respectively.
-Colm Feore made a guest appearance this season as George's long lost father, George Crabtree Sr., that was directed by Yannick Bisson.
+This season, Murdoch Mysteries celebrated its 200th episode, with Lisa Norton, John Tench, Dmitry Chepovetsky, David Storch and Peter Stebbings, reprising their roles as Emma Goldman, Alexander Graham Bell, Nikola Tesla, Thomas Edison, and James Pendrick respectively.
+Colm Feore made a guest appearance this season as George's long lost father, George Crabtree Sr.

 Season 14 (2021)

-This season sees the return of Peter Keleghan, Peter Stebbings, and Matthew Bennett as Terrence Meyers, James Pendrick and Allen Clegg, respectively, with Yannick Bisson directing the first two episodes and a total of eleven episodes.
+This season sees the return of Peter Keleghan, Peter Stebbings, and Matthew Bennett as Terrence Meyers, James Pendrick and Allen Clegg, respectively for a total of eleven episodes.

 Season 15 (2021–2022)

 Season fifteen has twenty four episodes, including Halloween and Christmas specials, a first for the show.
-Once again, Yannick Bisson directed two episodes and Maureen Jennings wrote one.
 Returning recurring stars include Nigel Bennett as Chief Constable Giles, Jesse LaVercombe as Jack Walker, Colin Mochrie as Ralph Fellows, Peter Stebbings as James Pendrick and Peter Keleghan as Terrence Meyers, with Keleghan's wife, Leah Pinsent, guest starring, playing his TV wife.

 Season 16 (2022–2023)

-On June 1, 2022, the sixteenth season was announced, for another twenty four episodes, including another Halloween episode.
-Season sixteen also marked the 250th episode, which was filmed in black and white.
+Season 16 also marked the 250th episode, which was filmed in black and white.